 Prayer:

-Lord, remind us that we are Your ordinary people called to extraordinary purposes.
-Even if we are not remembered by the world, may we be faithful in establishing kingdom outposts wherever we go.
-Build Your church through us, and let Your kingdom come and Your will be done on earth as it is in heaven.
+Lord, remind me that I am an ordinary person called to extraordinary purpose.
+Even if I am not remembered by the world, may I be faithful in establishing Kingdom outposts wherever I go.
+Build Your church through me, and let Your Kingdom come and Your will be done on earth as it is in heaven.
 In Jesus’ name, Amen.

 Subscribe here to get a weekly SMS link to the latest Daily Hope devotional sermon (Australian mobiles only).